Nutrition Education and Promotion: The Role of FNS in Helping Low-Income Families Make Healthier Eating and Lifestyle Choices - A Report to Congress

-This report responds to the charge in the explanatory statement of Chairman Obey, entered into the Congressional Record February 23, 2009, regarding the request from Congress in the conference report for the Omnibus Appropriations Act, 2009 (Public Law 111–8).
+This report responds to the charge in the explanatory statement of Chairman Obey, entered into the Congressional Record Feb.
+23, 2009, regarding the request from Congress in the conference report for the Omnibus Appropriations Act, 2009 (PL 111–8).
 The conference report included the following directive:

 The Department of Agriculture (USDA) shares the Committee’s interest in ensuring that nutrition education and promotion funded by the Food and Nutrition Service (FNS) helps participants make healthy food and lifestyle choices.
 Nutrition assistance programs and the nutrition education that often accompany them, provide millions of Americans with access to healthy, nourishing food, and to the tools, skills and information needed to help them and their families make healthy choices every day.